An alternative foundation of quantum theory: Appendix 2. The last part of Theorem 4.

 So far, we have found operators for the related maximal variables $\theta$ and $\eta$.
 Note that these can be any pair of related maximal accessible variables.
 Now we need to find operators for other accessible variables, maximal or not.
-I will use Postulate 4: For any accessible variable $\lambda$ there exists a maximal accessible variable $\theta$ such that $\lambda$ is a function of $\theta$.
+I will use Postulate 4: For any accessible variable $\lambda$ there exists a maximal accessible variable $\eta$ such that $\lambda$ is a function of $\eta$.
+This $\eta$ can now be paired with a $\theta$ which satisfies the assumptions of Theorem 4.

-Assume that $\theta$ is real-valued or a real vector, and that we have found a self-adjoint operator $A^\theta$ associated with this $\theta$.
-Then based on the spectral theorem (e.g., [28]) we have that there exists a projection-valued measure, $E$ on $\Omega_\theta$ such that for $|v\rangle\in D(A^\theta)$
+Assume that $\eta$ is real-valued or a real vector, and that we have found a self-adjoint operator $A^\eta$ associated with this $\eta$.
+Then based on the spectral theorem (e.g., [28]) we have that there exists a projection-valued measure, $E(\eta)$ on $\Omega_\eta$ such that for $|v\rangle\in D(A^\eta)$

-Here $\sigma(A^\theta)$ is the spectrum of $A^\theta$ as defined in [32].
+Here $\sigma(A^\eta)$ is the spectrum of $A^\eta$ as defined in [32].

 A more informal way to write (\ref{8}) is

 This defines an orthogonal resolution of the identity